way213/Image-Super-Resolution-Deep-Learning/README.md

 Now, the "run.py" file was ran, to initialize and seperate the data into train/test.

-## We are now ready to train the model through running the "train.py" file.
+## We are now ready to train the model through running the "train.py" file:

 Modifications to the "config.py" file will be needed in reguards to the variables below: